 - Non-essential visits to our properties should not take place.

-We believe that no renters in private or social accommodation should need to be concerned about the threat of eviction during this difficult time and, we are committed to working with our customers to establish an affordable repayment plan, taking into account customers' individual circumstances.
+We believe that no one should be concerned about the threat of eviction during this difficult time and, we are committed to working with our customers to establish an affordable repayment plan, taking into account customers' individual circumstances.

 We recognise that we need to be flexible in response to unexpected events and will make reasonable adjustments based on individual circumstances.

 While we will continue to collect rent and service charges as we normally do, it is vitally important that you let us know as soon as possible if you are having difficulty paying or are worried about meeting future payments.
-We want to work with you, so please call us on 0800 916 1516 (0300 123 3579 from a mobile) Monday to Friday, 8am - 5.30pm, or email CIT.Income@sanctuary-housing.co.uk.
+We want to work with you, so please email CIT.Income@sanctuary-housing.co.uk.

 If you are unable to attend your benefit appointments, please let the Department for Work and Pensions know as soon as possible by reporting it on your online Universal Credit account.